Very few people in Australia outside of the legal profession wear professional work attire based on standards that were developed in the 1600s.

 In 1987, one female barrister did a scandalous thing – she wore a pair of pants that went against the strict dress code of the Victorian Supreme court, making headlines and causing quite a stir.

 And in 1993, lawyer Sue MacGregor shocked the Magistrate when she decided to turn up to court in polka dot stockings and a skirt above the knee.
-The Magistrate swiftly through her out of court, and even threatened to leave the courtroom to ‘recover’ from the shock.
+The Magistrate swiftly threw her out of court, and even threatened to leave the courtroom to ‘recover’ from the shock.

 Are they still necessary?